Field Artillery participate in XCTC

 |0

-This work, Field Artillery participate in XCTC [Image 4 of 4], by SFC Benjamin Crane, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Field Artillery participate in XCTC, by SFC Benjamin Crane, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT